Headway SAKURA 2026

 Walking through falling cherry blossoms

-The design presents a pheasant family with a steadfast presence, quite different from the image of the flamboyant male.
+The design presents a female pheasant with a steadfast presence, a more subdued and calm scene compared to the image of the flamboyant male in the body back.

 A woman with a Japanese umbrella standing amidst the Sakura trees